Frission/node-ts-starter/README.md

 ### Brute Force Protection

-Brute force protection is implemented using `express-brute` and `express-brute-mongo`.
+Brute force protection is implemented using `express-rate-limit` and `rate-limiter-flexible`.
 It limits the number of failed login attempts and progressively increases the wait time between attempts after reaching a threshold.

 ### Hiding Technology Stack